 Long-tail keywords bring targeted traffic and higher success rates.
 Long-tail keywords are more specific and longer phrases, such as “winery insurance agent California.”

 Long-tail keywords are also cheaper when you want to run a paid search marketing campaign.
 The bid on long-tail keywords, and thus the cost-per-click, is cheaper compared to short-tail keywords.
 When you target for longer and more specific keywords, you can get higher ad rankings without the need to pay for a premium price.

-The quality of your content is also important, as search engines keep an eye on the grammar and spelling of your content to provide a better user experience.
-Well-written content means that people will take the time to read it to the end and decreases the chance of them leaving the site immediately or hitting the back button right away when they visit your page.
+Quality content means that people will take the time to read it to the end and decreases the chance of them leaving the site immediately.

 Quality content also attracts backlinks which make your site more authoritative.
 When you have quality content, people will be more likely to share it with their friends, colleagues, and family members, therefore boosting your rankings faster than focusing only on keywords.